eeshvardasikcm/eeshvardasikcm/README.md

 I was given the name Eeshvar Das by Srila Bhakti Vicar Bishnu Maharaj of the International Krishna Chaitanya Mission.
-When I use the name "eeshvardasikcm", ikcm is only used for identifying purposes.
+When I use the name "eeshvardasikcm", "ikcm" is only used for identifying purposes.

 I am not
 officially affiliated with any administrative responsibilities of the